Josh Jung Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- The 32-year-old righty last appeared Sunday, Nov.
-6 against the Houston Astros, when he started and went 5 1/3 innings.
+- The 25-year-old left-hander last appeared Saturday, Oct.
+22 against the San Diego Padres, when he started and went two-thirds of an inning.

 © 2023 Data Skrive.
 All rights reserved.